kellyxzhou/OS-Project-3/devlog.md

 Define the structure of nodes more clearly, including key/value pairs and child pointers.
 Prepare for testing by inserting multiple key-value pairs and verifying the root creation and data insertion.
 Expand search functionality later, as the tree structure grows.

+### Devlog Entry - [2024-12-04, 3:00 PM]

+**Thoughts so far:**
+I began implementing the logic for inserting key-value pairs into the B-tree.
+I introduced methods for inserting into nodes, handling node splits when the node is full, and searching for keys.
+Although the node splitting and searching are not fully implemented, I have laid the groundwork for handling node splits when the node is full and handling a basic search for the root node.

+I also updated the insert method to insert key-value pairs into the root node and added the method to insert into non-full nodes.

+**Plan for this session:**
+Implement the actual logic for node splitting, handling when a node exceeds its capacity.
+Expand the search functionality to handle a multi-level B-tree traversal.
+Add more functionality to test and validate the node insertion and search operations.